johnfritzel/weather-api-dashboard/README.md

 # Weather Dashboard Powered by OpenWeatherMap API
 !["Dashboard"](preview.png)
-A comprehensive weather data collection and visualization system that combines Python-based data collection with Power BI analytics.
-The system collects weather data from 300+ major cities worldwide and presents it through interactive dashboards.
+A comprehensive weather data collection and visualization process that combines Python-based data collection with Power BI analytics.
+The script collects weather data from 300+ major cities worldwide using OpenWeatherMap API and presents it through interactive dashboards.

 &nbsp;
 ## Features